codeayiku/Demo-indian-start-up/README.md

 - **Investor Network Analysis**: Mapping connections and networks between investors.

 ## Contributing
-We welcome contributions to enhance the analysis and insights.
+I welcome contributions to enhance the analysis and insights.
 Please fork the repository and create a pull request with detailed changes.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.